vexilology/checksum/README.md

 ------------------
 ### Hash generator for file. ###

-checksum.py @ Run and use.
+checksumfile.go @ Run and use.

 - md5
 - sha1